sw6-aau/NN-Service/public/api/documentation.md

 Epochs: How many epochs the model should train in.

-Autoencoder CNN hidden units: How many hidden units will be in the autoencoder convultional and deconvolutional layers.
+Autoencoder CNN hidden units: How many hidden units will be in the autoencoder convultional layer.

 Highway window: ? for now